Hiaximize/myTinyHomes/README.md

 Another challenge was allowing the user to store favorite houses.

-We accomplished this by first adding a value to the user model that would contain an empty array.
+We accomplished this by first adding a value to the user model called favorites that would contain an empty array.

 Then we used a PUT route to allow the user to update their own user model whenever they select a new favorite.
 We used the function updateUserFavorites which takes the parameters userID and home.
 If they have an existing favorites array, it first stores that data in the variable newFavoritesArr and then pushes the new object, the selected home, into the array.
 The nice thing about this is that the home object already contains all the information we need to access later (name, price, sqft, type, etc.)

 ```JavaScript
 this.updateUserFavorites = (userID, home) => {
 	let newFavoritesArr = controller.currentUser.favorites
 	newFavoritesArr.push(home)